Writing better web copy — How long should that copy be? Really.

-Sometimes it can be done in a few words, but often I have to go deep… I’ll find the real story buried in an old blog article or in a series of Facebook posts from the company’s launch.
-Or worse yet, I stumble across the meat of the message in some food blogger’s review.
+Sometimes it can be done in a few words, but often you have to go deep… You have to find the real story buried and elaborate on it.
+Sometimes the meat of the message isn’t even on the company’s site, it’s on some food blogger’s site, buried in a review.

 To be fair, those business owners are up to their ears in production challenges, ingredient procurement issues and sales channel headaches.
-Most don’t have time to craft their pitch because they’re busy solving problems that are more urgent and more understandable to a CEO mentality.
+Most don’t have time to write web copy because they’re busy solving problems that are more urgent and more understandable to a CEO mentality.

 It’s human nature… dive into the tasks we’re good at, and procrastinate on the other stuff.

 So here’s some advice for all you business owners out there: Don’t put off your messaging.
 It’s more important than you think.
-And don’t “outsource it” to someone who doesn’t understand your target audience or the language of your business.
+Don’t let your web developers write it from survey results, and don’t “outsource it” to someone who doesn’t understand your target audience or the language of your business.

-Get some professional help from a well qualified writer, and when you do, don’t pester him about using too many words.
+Get some professional help from a well qualified copywriter, and when you do, don’t pester him about using too many words.

-But let me answer the original question… “How long should your ad copy be?”
+So let me answer the original question… “How long should that web copy be?”

 That depends on the context.
 You need to carefully consider the medium, the audience, the subject matter and the objective of the communication.

-Part of the art of effective copywriting is knowing when to go long, when go short, and when to shut up.
+So the first step in writing better web copy — or better presentations — is knowing when to go long, when go short, and when to shut up.

 I know a company that had 700 words on the homepage of their website.
 It was a huge mistake… way too long for that particular location.
-And every powerpoint presentation you ever see has way too many words.
+That particular company.

-So, if you’re trying to produce some effective ad copy, first consider the medium.
+So, if you’re trying to write more effective web copy, first consider the medium.
 Then the audience.
 Then the objective of the communication.
 And of course, the subject matter.
 Only then can you decide if less really is more.